WHRW: A "no rock-and-roll" policy

-While WHRW's free format environment would arguably become the station's strongest suit, the days of experimental FM had not yet happened and WRAF's days were markedly different.
-The station regularly polled the student body to try and tailor a programming schedule that would be acceptable to its audience.
-WRAF had a "no rock-and-roll" policy, and focused its broadcast day mostly on classical and "good" non-classical music.
-However in 1965, WRAF had its first rock-and-roll show.
+While WHRW's accessible format environment would arguably become the station's strongest suit, the days of experimental FM had not yet happened and WRAF's days were different.
+The station regularly polled the student body to try and create a programming schedule acceptable to its audience.
+WRAF had a "no rock-and-roll" policy and focused its broadcast day mostly on classical and "good" non-classical music.
+However, in 1965, WRAF had its first rock-and-roll show.